genexus-books/gx-super-app/Flutter/example_superapp/android/README.md

 There are certain initial configuration steps in the project:

-1. Integration of the [Android libraries](../../../Android/GeneXus%20Libraries/README.md) corresponding to [Super App Render](../../../docs/SuperAppRender.md)
+1. Integration of the [Android libraries](../../../Android/GeneXus%20Libraries/README.md) corresponding to [Super App Render](../../../docs/SuperAppRender.md).
 2. Set the values in the app's [superapp_json](../example/android/app/src/main/res/raw/superapp_json) file:
 	- `GXSuperAppProvisioningURL`: String corresponding to the [Mini App Center's](../../../docs/Provisioning.md) URL of the Mini Apps.
 	- `GXSuperAppId`: String corresponding to the Super App identifier, to be used at the Mini App Center.
 If this key is not included, the app's [Package Name](https://developer.android.com/reference/android/content/Context#getPackageName()) will be used.
 	- `GXSuperAppVersion`: String corresponding to the Version of Super App, to be used at the Mini App Center.
 If this key is not included, the app's [Version Code](https://developer.android.com/reference/android/content/pm/PackageInfo#getLongVersionCode()) will be used.
 3. The public key that verifies the signature of the Mini Apps.
-It's downloaded from the Mini App Center and must be placed in the app's resources under the name [superapp_crt](../example/android/app/src/main/res/raw/superapp_crt)
+It's downloaded from the Mini App Center and must be placed in the app's resources under the name [superapp_crt](../example/android/app/src/main/res/raw/superapp_crt).
-4. Point the local repository URL and version at [build.gradle](build.gradle) to the directory where it is located.
-5. Point the local repository URL at [example\build.gradle](../example/android/build.gradle) to the directory where it is located.
-6. run ```flutter pub get```

 ## Communication API with the Mini App Center